 You have a right to choose with whom you share such vulnerable information about your life, insecurities, fears, pain, and happiness.
 You also have a right to change this decision and choose another therapist at any time.
 Finding an LGBTQ+ affirming therapist takes time and effort, but it can make a significant, positive impact on your mental health.

-This blog is authored by Naomi Gargiulo, MSW, LSW and member of our clinical team.
+This blog is authored by Naomi Gargiulo, MSW, LSW.
 IntraSpectrum Counseling is Chicago’s leading psychotherapy practice dedicated to the LGBTQ+ community, and we strive to provide the highest quality mental health care for multicultural, kink, polyamorous, and intersectional issues.
 For anyone needing affirming and validating support in their healing, please click here or email us at email@example.com.